 To enable the blackout window for dates, move the Between these dates toggle key to the right, and then enter dates in the Start date and End date boxes.

-To skip the jobs that are scheduled to run during the blackout window, instead of putting them into a queued state, move the Do not submit job toggle key to the right.
+To skip the jobs that are scheduled to run during the blackout window, instead of putting them into a queued state, move the Do not submit scheduled job toggle key to the right.